 Can a simple handshake predict cancer survival rates?

-Montreal, February 29, 2014 — New acquaintances are often judged by their handshake.
-Research has now recognized the simple squeeze as an important diagnostic tool in assessing strength and quality of life among critical care patients.
+New acquaintances are often judged by their handshake.
+But research has now recognized that this simple squeeze is also an important diagnostic tool in assessing strength and quality of life among critical care patients.

 The test was simple: 203 patients fighting advanced-stage cancers squeezed a device known as a dynamometer with their dominant hand.
 The instrument then measured peak grip strength.

-Because it requires minimal equipment, this method of evaluation is both portable and practical, says Kilgour: “This measure is one of several to categorize patients according to the severity of their disease.
+Because it requires minimal equipment, this method of evaluation is both portable and practical, Kilgour says.
+“This measure is one of several to categorize patients according to the severity of their disease.
 It can help determine interventions they may need, whether clinical, nutritional or functional.”

 Kilgour and his colleagues believe the grip test may help all categories of patients, especially those in the 25th percentile.
 At this stage, even modest interventions, like starting exercise or a diet change, can yield results, boosting both the physical and mental health of patients.